ihatesudo/stoplight.io/netlify/blog-posts/want-people-to-use-your-api-documentation-5-expert-tips.md

 Documenting all the ways to use your API can be pretty overwhelming.
 It’s important to start with the major use cases with the expectation that you’ll be adding more as you go on.
 Before you start, make a list of critical inputs that consumers will need.
 This will likely include an article about authentication such as how to acquire and use an API key.
 Publish your API documentation with as much detail as you can at launch.
 Remember that as your API grows, so should your documentation.

-_P.S.
-We also wrote a Technical Writers Playbook for the Stoplight Platform that you can check out [here](https://docs.stoplight.io/platform/playbooks/technical-writer)._